In 1992, a nationwide ban on sports betting called the Professional and Amateur Sports Protection Act or PASPA was passed.

 Safe and Legal Betting

-It’s important that betting esports is considered to be safe and legal by everyone involved.
+It’s important that betting on esports is considered to be safe and legal by everyone involved.

 Participating in esports betting requires some awareness of suspicious betting practices.
 Understanding the differences between nefarious and reputable sites is key to the process.